 To address these and other concerns, both Walt Brickman and Jeff Brickzos pledged that an “Editorial Independence Policy” will be drafted by The Eagle’s new Board of Directors soon after they are seated.

 What will the future hold for The Bricklyn Eagle?
-It’s too early to tell, but one is clear, it will be in The Eagle’s employees’ hands. ✥
+It’s too early to tell, but one thing is clear, it will be in The Eagle’s employees’ hands. ✥

 To the Editor: Hey Bricklyn Eagle.
 How come you didn’t mention Seven Days, that top-notch newspaper just across the border from you in Burlington, Vermont.
 While I don’t think they have an ESOP, I thought some of their employees were also part-owners of the paper.
 I double-checked on their website and here’s what they say: “Founded in 1995 by Pamela Polston and Paula Routly, Seven Days is now owned and run by Routly and a group of longtime employees.”
 Seven Days also says it gets financial support “from grateful “Super Readers” who make one-time or monthly contributions.” — Brandy D., Burlington, VT.